marph91/thunderbird-joplin-export/README.md

 - <https://github.com/manolitto/joplin-mail-gateway>: Add all emails of an account to Joplin.
 - <https://github.com/EliasVincent/joplin-email-note>: Export notes from Joplin to your email client.
+- <https://github.com/joplin/plugin-email>: Add all emails of one or more accounts to Joplin.